cscart/docs/en/user_guide/users/index.rst

 Adding a user
 =============

-You can add user accounts of the following types:

-* administrator

-* customer

-* supplier

 To add a new user, click the **+** button in top right corner of a page.
 This will open a form with the user account details.

-The exact set of fields may vary depending on the account type and the profile configuration, which is managed in the **Profile fields** section.
+The exact set of fields may vary depending on the account type and the profile configuration, which is managed in **Administration → Profile fields**.

 .. note::